 design from Street Fighter III (it is left unexplained whether the

 'Helen' persona was simply a disguise all along or if her existence as Kolin

 is a new development).
 Kolin gazes upon Gill's face with worshipful loyalty as

 Kolin's design as a support character for Gill (in the SFIII series).
 However, as "Helen" in SFV's storyline... she was bland to say the least.
 Since she was

 "undercover" and all, I guess it sorta makes sense that she came off

-as bland, but that's a pretty lame story-telling technique if you ask me.
+as bland, but it was a pretty lame story-telling technique if you ask me.

-In-game, Kolin turned out as a pretty decent SFV newcomer.
+In gameplay, Kolin turned out as a fairly decent SFV newcomer.
 Her ice

 attacks are kind of annoying and don't really seem very "Street Fighter-ish"...